 Third World Network.
 Non-profit international network of organizations involved in issues relating to development, the Third World and North-South issues.

 This is a small bibliography that address international financial institutions (IFIs) and development.
-The Cal libraries have many similar titles.
+The Library has many similar titles.
 Use Oskicat to search for topics like "globalization economic aspects" or by the name of the institution.

 Carroll, Toby.
 Delusions of Development: the World Bank and the Post-Washington Consensus in Southeast Asia.
 New York.
 Palgrave Macmillan, 2010.